Meat Cheese Olive Charcuterie Board

 Want to make your own Meat Cheese Olive Charcuterie Board?
 A charcuterie board is filled with cured meats and cheese, perfect for holiday entertaining.

 There’s no right or wrong way to display a charcuterie plate or a meet and cheese platter, but to simply enjoy it.
-For all my charcuterie/cheese board ideas, click the link and get inspired!
+For all The Big Board ideas, click the link and get inspired!

 What is a charcuterie board?